Marisken Surgery: Treatment, Procedure & Experiences

 - Palpation (digital rectal examination) to differentiate from hemorrhoids or fissures.

-- Proctoscopy if an internal hemorrhoidal disease is suspected.
+- Proctoscopy if internal hemorrhoidal disease is suspected.

-Important: Acute inflammations, anal eczema, or painful fissures must be treated before the surgery.
+Important: Acute inflammations, anal eczema, or painful fissures must be treated before surgery.

 Preparation